UBrau/SPARpipe/README.md

 ------------------
 * Fwd and rev barcode bowtie libraries that contain the expected reads, plus BED files for both (junction_name 0 junction_length).
-  These can be generated from FASTA junction files produced by the script `MakeJunctionsFASTA.R` in the accessories folder.
-As input, it takes a CSV spreadsheet with the sequences of all the elements in each amplicon and a string code indicating how they are connected, as well as a CSV file with primer sequences.
+  These can be generated with by the script `MakeJunctionsFASTA.R` in the accessories folder, see 'Setup' above.
 * FASTQ files with one read each for the fwd barcode (I1), rev barcode (I2), fwd event (R1), and rev event (R2).
 In a big project multiplexed over several Illumina lanes/runs, there will be 'batches' with one of each of the above.
+  Alternatively, if samples are demultiplexed already, the file names need to conform to SPARpipe standard.
-* A barcode table containing the expected combinations of fwd and rev barcodes
+* A barcode table containing the expected combinations of fwd and rev barcodes (if not de-multiplexed).
-* An event table created concomitantly with the junction library (also produced by the accessory script), detailing which junctions should be used to calculate the PSI for each (part of an) event
+* An event table created concomitantly with the junction library (also produced by the accessory script `MakeJunctionsFASTA.R`), detailing which junctions should be used to calculate the PSI for each (part of an) event
 * A treatment table specifying barcode numbers and batch along with treatment ID and replicate